 In the European Union, there are two categories of fire safety standards: EN standards that are applicable in all EU countries; and national standards that are only applicable in certain countries.

 The applicable standards depend on:

-Here, we list some examples for both harmonized and national furniture fire retardant standards as follows:
+Below, we list some examples of EN and national furniture fire retardant standards.

 - DIN B1: Germany

 It is important to contact your local authorities to confirm applicable standards for your product.

 Furniture Flammability Lab Testing

 Third-party companies such as Intertek, QIMA, and SATRA, provide flammability testing that focuses on checking the fire resistance of furniture per the relevant standards.

 To ensure product safety, we recommend that you book a third-party flammability testing before importing furniture and other home products.

 EN standards can be used at the product design and post-production stage to ensure that the product is safe to use.